VictorySpecificationII/AIden/README.md

 #AIden

 AIden is a versatile co-pilot.
+Inspiration is from a long time ago, in the pre-GPT era.

 ## Features

 - Retrieval-augmented generation using LlamaIndex and a language model
 - Interacts with external APIs (e.g., weather API)
 - Customized to understand personal preferences and information
+- Multimodal:
+    - Access to camera for vision capabilities
+    - Access to microphone for hearing capabilities
+    - Access to sensors for sensory input
+- Portable, can run on the edge
+- Offline capabilities (text/voice only)

 ## Setup